Covid-19 & Occupational H&S advisory note (Sept 2020)

 Update for UCC users:

-Volume 3 (S model) has some revised sections as of February 2014.
-Volume 3 in both the H/ H-A and S models have a new work related travel RA as of January 2015 (updated Feb 2015).
+Volume 3 (S model) has some revised sections as of February 2014 and May 2020.
+Volume 3 in both the H/ H-A and S models have a new work related travel RA as of January 2015 (updated Feb 2015) and a revised VDSE RA (May 2020).
+THE H.S.A.
+Covid-19 Checklists (7 # checklists were added in May 2020).
 The Volume 3 model changes relate to RA for Chemical and Biological Agents and materials with IR-Reversible health effects and Work Related travel RA.
 (With particular focus on overseas travel, impact on people with medical conditions and advance authorisation)

 In cases of revision, the year of revision is now included in the Word document title name (e.g. Doc XYX Year)